 The National Institute of Standards and Technology (NIST) have recently released a draft Digital Identity Guideline of new guidelines for password management.
 The guideline is interesting in that passwords are here to stay for a while, if not forever, and millions of people around the world will appreciate even small improvements in user experience and security.

 Although NIST’s rules are not mandatory for nongovernmental organizations, they usually have a huge influence as many corporate IT security professionals use them as base standards and best practices when forming policies for their companies.

 In my opinion, as an organization, if you can use one ID to login to a portal and then do SSO to all the services you need to use at work, and protect your ID’s password with a password manager and 2FA you have a solid ground.

-Your portal could be Google G Suite and all you need is your Google ID and with 2FA (Enable 2FA in G Suite) which is very easy to set up in Google with the Google SAML SSO app (how to setup SAML SSO for WordPress), you would have a very cost efficient solution.
+Your portal could be Google G Suite and all you need is your Google ID and with 2FA (Enable 2FA in G Suite) which is very easy to set up in Google with the Google SAML SSO app (how to setup SAML SSO for WordPress), you would have a very cost-effective solution.

 As always, I like to hear your view.
 Feel Free to comment below.